This is a free wallet-sized Money Mantra Card. It's designed for you to print, pop in your purse or wallet and whip out before you buy.

 Different scenarios require different approaches, so there are two versions: for if you’re skint and if you’re not.
 Each has questions to ask before you buy.

 This goes for bargains in the free weekly email too.
 This site's about good money management; that should always trump spending impulses.
-Hopefully the mantras will stop you being tempted into what may indeed be a cracking deal, but one that's wrong for for you.
+Hopefully the mantras will stop you being tempted into what may indeed be a cracking deal, but one that's wrong for you.

 How to assess your answers